Alta Via 2: North

 Prefer a different style of trip?
 Why not try one of these:

-Alta Via 1 9 stages, 10 nights - a slightly longer and less challenging trip in the Dolomites
+Alta Via 1 - 9 stages, 10 nights - a slightly longer and less challenging trip in the Dolomites

 Trip Options

-The spacing of huts determines the schedules available on the Alta Via 2: North, but there are some great options for longer or shorter itineraries alike.
+The spacing of huts determines the schedules available on the Alta Via 2: North, there are some great options for longer or shorter itineraries alike.
 We love to work with hikers to plan a trip which best suits each group's walking style.
 This could be a more challenging dash, or staying at each available hut to savour the scenery and cuisine.

 Make the trip shorter